 The second description of Tychicus is that he is a “faithful minister.”

 The second depiction of him is a “faithful minister.”
-He was not only a brother but a beloved brother; he was not only a minister but a faithful minister.
-He was true to the service of the church at Colosse and to the apostle Paul.
+He was a brother and a beloved brother; he was not only a minister but also a faithful minister.
+He was true to the service of the church at Colosse and the apostle Paul.

 Tychicus was not a well-known member of Paul’s team.
 He was not famous or a name person on the team but that does not mean that he was not successful.
 The emphasis here is upon his character rather than his personality.

 God does not require that we be brilliant or clever in the ministry.
 We do not have to be original.
 God does not expect us to be famous or popular.
 He does not even expect success from us.
-He does expect us to be faithful (I Cor.
+He does expect us to be faithful (1 Cor.
 4:1,2).

 By the use of “faithful” Paul describes the quality of Tychicus’ work.
 When it comes to our ministry God’s values faithfulness more than anything else.
 He was “Mr. Ordinary” on the team.
 He lived a monotonous life.
 No one wrote him up in the Christian magazines of the day.
 There was no Madison Avenue blood in his body.
 Our generation of Christianity loves to focus on personality, not character.
 It seems to make no difference whether a person is off doctrinally as long as he has a pleasing personality.
 It is one big brotherhood at the expense of truth.

 It was not a popular thing to be a Christian in the first century.
 To be a Christian was not fashionable.
 To be friend of a man in jail for preaching the gospel was not very popular position to take.
 That might cost a Christian something.
 Tychicus was willing to pay the price.